Concentration rate and consistency of the posterior under monotonicity constraints: Main results

-when $n$ goes to infinity. \end{theo} Note that considering monotone non increasing densities on $\R^+$ deteriorates the upper bound on the posterior concentration rate with a factor $\log(n)^{1/\tau}$.
+when $n$ goes to infinity.
+Similarly, if for $\delta >0$, $\sup_{[0,\delta]} |f_0'(x)| < \infty$ and $\alpha$ satisfies \eqref{eq:cond:alpha:b}, \eqref{eq:cvrate_infty} still holds. \end{theo} Note that considering monotone non increasing densities on $\R^+$ deteriorates the upper bound on the posterior concentration rate with a factor $\log(n)^{1/\tau}$.
 It is not clear whether it could be sharpen or not.
 For instance, in the frequentist literature, \citet{RBRTM} observe a slower convergence rate when considering infinite support for densities without any other conditions.
 In a Bayesian setting, a similar log term appears in \citet{kruijer:rousseau:vdv:09} when considering densities with non compact support.
 However this deterioration of the concentration rate does not have a great influence on the asymptotic behaviour of the posterior.
-Note also that the tail conditions are mild as $\tau$ can be taken as small as needed, and thus the considered densities can have almost polynomial tails. \\
+Note also that the tail conditions are mild since $\tau$ can be taken as small as needed, and thus the considered densities can have almost polynomial tails. \\

 The above results on the posterior concentration rate in terms of the $L_1$ or Hellinger metric are new to our knowledge but not surprising.
-The specificity of these results lies in the fact that the usual approach based in the Kullback Leibler neighbourhoods to bound from below the marginal density cannot be used here, as explained in section \ref{sec:intro}.
+The specificity of these results lies in the fact that the usual approach based on the approach of \citet{ggv00} need to bound the prior mass of Kullback Leibler neighbourhoods of the true density which cannot be done here as explained in section \ref{sec:intro}.

-The following results consider the pointwise loss function for which no results exist in the Bayesian nonparametric literature, apart from the paper of \citet{GineNickl2010}.
-In this paper, the authors propose to use a global test based on a frequentist estimator instead of a finitely many local tests considered in \citet{ggv00} which leads to the entropy condition (2.2) in their Theorem 2.1.
-When applied to H\"olderian classes of densities and under the sup norm loss, this approach induces a suboptimal concentration rate.
-Interestingly, under shape constraints, as in our case, this leads to the minimax rate of concentration (up to a $\log(n)$ term).
-We first state a consistency result over $[0,L]$.